 When it comes to less serious crimes, pickpocketing is the most common.
-The only way to protect yourself is to watch for your belongings and be aware of your surrounding, since thieves often work in cooperation with taxi drivers.
+The only way to protect yourself is to watch for your belongings and be aware of your surroundings since thieves often work in cooperation with taxi drivers.
 Travelers should never use taxis hailed from the street.

 NATURAL DISASTERS RISK : MEDIUM

 Besides the hurricane season which lasts from June to November, Playa del Carmen is prone to flooding and earthquakes.
-Severe weather and tsunamis, as well as several active volcanoes are all possible natural disasters.
+Severe weather and tsunamis, as well as several active volcanoes, are all possible natural disasters.

 MUGGING RISK : LOW

-Unlike pickpocketing, kidnapping and mugging is very rare.
+Unlike pickpocketing, kidnapping and mugging are very rare.
 The instances of express kidnappings were reported and victims were forced to withdraw money from ATMs.
 Tourists are the least attacked, but they need to remain careful.

 TERRORISM RISK : LOW